The hereditariness problem for the \v{C}ern\'y conjecture: Prerequisites

-of the reset (or synchronizing) words of $\A$ is a (two-sided) ideal of the monoid $\Sigma^*$ that is also regular as a language over $\Sigma$ (see \cite{Vo_Survey}).
+of the reset (or synchronizing) words of $\A$ is a two-sided ideal of the free monoid $\Sigma^*$.
+Furthermore, $\mathrm{Syn}(\A)$ is a regular language over $\Sigma$ (see \cite{Vo_Survey}).
+An element $u\in\Syn(\A)$ satisfying the \v{C}ern\'y bound, i.e. such that $|u|\leq (n-1)^2$ is said to be a \emph{\v{C}ern\'y reset word}.
 An automaton is said to be \textit{strongly connected} if its associated directed graph is strongly connected.
 We state here the following result, that will be fundamental in what follows: